-Third, you are now ready to install the massive heatpipes of the CPU cooler on your Intel processor.
+Third, you are now ready to install the massive heat-pipes of the CPU cooler on your Intel processor.
 Before you start, pull the 4 pin power and the fan speed controller out from the base.
-Also apply your Arctic Silver 5 compound with a piece of thin plastic so that you can get an even distribution of the material.
-Try to cover the base of the heatsink and the top of processor so that you cannot see the metal underneath.
+Also, apply your Arctic Silver 5 compound with a piece of thin plastic so that you can get an even distribution of the material.
+Try to cover the base of the heat-sink and the top of the processor so that you cannot see the metal underneath.

 The Thermaltake Armor A90 system case has a removable side door that gives you rapid access to the underside of a Socket 775 motherboard socket.
 The ability to access the underside of the motherboard is critical to installation since you will be tightening the four provided bolts from underneath.

-As a comparison, a Scythe SCMN-1100 MINE Rev.B 3 Heat Pipes CPU Cooler was installed on the QX9650 first and then it was replaced with the Cooler Master V8.
-Each time the same tube of Artic Silver 5 was used and careful tightening of the attachment bolts ensured a tight bond to the Intel processor.
-A temperature probe on the air intake of the computer case was installed and CPU temperature measurements were only taken at a intake temperature of 77.9 degrees Fahrenheit.
+As a comparison, a Scythe SCMN-1100 MINE Rev.B 3 Heat Pipes CPU Cooler was installed on the QX9650 first, and then it was replaced with the Cooler Master V8.
+Each time the same tube of Arctic Silver 5 was used and careful tightening of the attachment bolts ensured a tight bond to the Intel processor.
+A temperature probe on the air intake of the computer case was installed and CPU temperature measurements were only taken at an intake temperature of 77.9 degrees Fahrenheit.

 To create the following chart, the Intel Extreme QX9650 multiplier was adjusted in the BIOS and the system was then booted into Windows 7 Ultimate.
 POV-Ray 3.7 RC3 was then started to put a 4 core SMP load on the processor for 15 minutes.